How donor-advised funds can help charities during a recession

 How donor-advised funds can help

-Grants from a donor-advised fund (DAF) are independent from the contributions into the account.
-As a result, DAF owners are able to contribute to their account when the economy is strong, and recommend grants if the economy turns.
-Evidence suggests this is in fact what happens:
+Grants from a donor-advised fund (DAF) are independent of the contributions into the account.
+As a result, DAF owners can contribute to their account when the economy is strong and recommend grants if the economy turns.
+Evidence suggests this is what happens:

 “While other forms of charitable giving generally drop during economic downturns,” say H. Daniel Heist and Danielle Vance-McMullen, authors of Understanding Donor-Advised Funds: How Grants Flow During Recessions, “we find that grants from DAFs remain relatively stable in recession conditions.”